buntec/fs2-d3/docs/index.md

 In the next example, we randomly place small colored circles on the boundary of a larger circle.
-Again, we use transitions to animate the changing of positions and colors.
+Again, we use transitions to animate the changes in position and color.

 ```scala mdoc:js